colebaileygit/ppacp/README.md

-# ppacp
+# Privacy Preserving Ad hoc Communication Protocol (PPACP)
-Privacy Preserving Ad hoc Communication Protocol for BLE
+Privacy-preserving protocol for BLE.
+Integrate the native Android library into your Android application.